raspberrypilearning/sweet-shop-reaction-game/worksheet.md

     **Warning!** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

 Your sweet input device is not a real button and will not give accurate results for your game.
 It is just a bit of fun.
-If you want to construct a real button for your game using a breadboard, switch and resistor then follow these instructions:

 ## Step 5: Put it all in a box!